About REMIT

 All these actors can notify a potential REMIT breach observed either in the analysis of REMIT data, continuous market monitoring, or in their daily practice.

-Anyone can notify suspicious behaviour under REMIT through the Notification Platform.
+Anyone can notify suspicious behaviour under REMIT through the notification platform.

 About REMIT